 Projected No. of Volunteers: 3-5

-Qualifications: Law students that have completed their first year.
+Qualifications: Law students must have completed at least one year of school.
 Law school graduates are not eligible for student positions.
 Students chosen will be subject to a background investigation, which can take up to three months.
 Must be a U.S. citizen.
-Must provide information for a background investigation (includes inquiry into, suitability issues such as illegal activity such as drug use, outstanding debts, tax information, etc).
-Final approval for all applicants is then obtained from the Department of Justice in Washington, D.C.
+Must complete a background investigation (includes inquiry into suitability issues such as illegal activity, drug use, outstanding debts, ties to foreign entities, etc.).
+Final approval for all applicants must be obtained from the Department of Justice in Washington, D.C.